ashwin-pandey/resume-builder/README.md

 ## CV Lab - Resume Builder
 Hello There :)

-Problem Statement: QR code based resume builder
+CV Lab is a QR code based resume builder
-Our product name: CV Lab

 ### What we have implemented with this product:
 * JWT token based authentication